influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/_index.md

 - **Database token**: A token that grants read and write access to InfluxDB databases.
-- **Management token**: A short-lived (1 hour) [Auth0 token](#) used to administer your InfluxDB Cloud Dedicated cluster.
+- **Management token**: A short-lived (1 hour) [Auth0 token](#) used to administer your InfluxDB cluster.
-  These are generated by the `influxctl` and do not require any direct management.
+  These are generated by the `influxctl` CLI and do not require any direct management.
   Management tokens authorize a user to perform tasks related to:

   - Account management